This guide will act as a handbook with all relevant information regarding navigating the back office.

 Accessing chargers

-To access these areas, you can head into the network section tab within the navigation menu.
+To navigate to these areas, simply go to the Network section within the navigation menu.

 You may also access the chargers from the chargers tab within the navigation menu.

 This will present you with a list of all the chargers (EVSE's) that have been set up.
-You may also view some basic information o this page; number of sessions in the last 30 days and approx energy in the last 30 days.
+You may also view some basic information on this page; number of sessions in the last 30 days, approx energy used and charger downtime.
 A report may also be extracted from this area, if needed.

 Troubleshooting and logs